NoSegfault/MoCHIN/README.md

 entity-dblp-subsample: subsample ...

-$NODETYPE-list.pklz: a pickle list of nodes of $NODETYPE(e.g.author)
+$nodetype-list.pklz: a pickle list of nodes of $nodetype(e.g.author)

-label-$TASK.txt: a combination of $TASK-train-label.txt and $TASK-test-label.txt
+label-$task.txt: a combination of $task-train-label.txt and $task-test-label.txt